kubeckaj/JKCS.py-Manual/docs/source/JKCSSetupAndInstallation.rst

 Gaussian
 ========

-I hope that you know how to call gaussian jobs.
-If not ask a God person around you how to do it.
+I hope that you know how to call Gaussian jobs.
+If not ask a blessed person around you how to do it.
-Usually you load gaussian from a module, e.g.:
+Usually you load Gaussian from a module, e.g.:

 .. code:: bash

    module load gaussian

-then you can figure out where is gaussian located, e.g.:
+then you can figure out where are located Gaussian executables, e.g.:

 .. code:: bash